adgellida/ubunsys/README.md

 * Download updated database about ppas each time you open app independent of app version.
 You push "update scripts button" and it does it.

-Be care
+Be careful
 =============================================

 Be careful!
-These initial versions has a lot of bugs and disabled functionalities.
+The initial versions have a lot of bugs and disabled functions for a reason.

-If you want to help on this dev, say to me.
+If you want to help with development on this software, please contact me.

-If you need help about compilation and packaging I have basic notions, ask me.
+If you need help with compiling and packaging I have basic knowhow, feel free to ask me.

 I'm not a senior programmer, nor junior.
 I program as a hobby.
-So I'm not following professional coding practises.
+So I'm not following professional coding practices.

-I know that my code is horrifying and not good implemented.
-With patience I'll go to cleaning and improving it.
+I know that my code is horrifying and very well implemented.
+With patience and time I'll go to cleaning and improving it.

 Credits and thanks to
 =============================================

-* [Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that creates the app [icon](https://thenounproject.com/term/terminal/715962/) used here.
+* [Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that created the app [icon](https://thenounproject.com/term/terminal/715962/) used here.
 Beautiful!
-* [ColinDuquesnoy](https://github.com/ColinDuquesnoy) for create a [theme](https://github.com/ColinDuquesnoy/QDarkStyleSheet) so good.
-Used here.
-Too beauty!
+* [ColinDuquesnoy](https://github.com/ColinDuquesnoy) for creating a [theme](https://github.com/ColinDuquesnoy/QDarkStyleSheet) it's really good and I used it here.
+It like how it looks!